-- 4.1.
-In the 6 month period to the end of June 2018, there was one Enforcement Notice and one Breach of Condition Notice served, with all other matters either addressed through the planning system or remedied through negotiation. - 4.2.
-The following provides an update on enforcement activities previously reported to the committee.
+4.1.
+In the 3 month period to the end of October 2018, there was one Planning Contravention Notice and one Breach of Condition Notice served, with all other matters either addressed through the planning system or remedied through negotiation.